Coming to Grips with Miss Oveson

 Thank you, Miss Oveson, my track coach and English teacher, for putting up with my chaotic behavior and constant pestering, and for giving me the hope I needed to continue writing to this day.

-Savanna graduates from High School in four weeks and will be attending Weber State University in Ogden, Utah.
+Savanna graduated from Weber State University in Ogden, Utah.